MDM: What is Master Data Management?

-Master data management (MDM) is the process of making sure an organization is always working with, and making decisions based on, one version of current, ‘true’ data—often referred to as a "golden record."
+Master data management (MDM) is the process of ensuring an organization is always working with, and making decisions based on, one version of accurate, up-to-date data — often referred to as a “golden record.”

 Sounds simple, but in modern business environments, awash with constant streams of data, master data management may be one of the most complex business challenges.
-Ingesting data from diverse sources and presenting it as one constant, reliable source for verified, real-time information takes a combination of know-how, tools, and often a strategic partnership.
+And for an organization to achieve good data health – that is, data that supports effective, timely decisions and business objectives – a “golden record” like what MDM can provide is key.
+Ingesting critical data from diverse sources and presenting it as one constant, reliable source for verified, real-time information takes a combination of know-how, tools, and often a strategic partnership.

-Consider all the aspects of your business that produce and consume data:
+Consider all the aspects of your business that rely on healthy data for peak performance: